buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 link to information outside the data set, with direct relevance to the specific information the link originates from inside the data set

 ## 3.1.10 feature
-parametric information and additional property information modifiying the shape representation of an element to which it applies
+parametric information and additional property information modifying the shape representation of an element to which it applies

 ## 3.1.11 group
 collection of information that fulfills a specified purpose